jkcorrea/airtable-typegen/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/airtable-typegen.svg)](https://npmjs.org/package/airtable-typegen)
 [![License](https://img.shields.io/npm/l/airtable-typegen.svg)](https://github.com/jkcorrea/airtable-typegen/blob/main/package.json)

-> :warning: **This has not be thoroughly tested with Airtable bases in the wild.** Please use carefully and sanity check the generated code before using in production!
+> :warning: **This tool is in ALPHA.
+It has not be thoroughly tested with Airtable bases in the wild.** Please use carefully and sanity check the generated code before using in production!
 Contributions & bug reports are appreciated :)

 ## Quickstart